-Whether we’re introverts or extroverts, we’re all missing our friends and coworkers right now (OK, some of our coworkers), so today we’re rounding up six ways to stay connected during social distancing due to the coronavirus quarantine.
+Whether we’re introverts or extroverts, we’re all missing our friends and coworkers right now (OK, some of our coworkers), so today we’re rounding up six ways to stay connected during social distancing.

 (Note that even though some people are interpreting social distancing as allowing outdoor get-togethers at which everyone stays six feet apart, experts are advising us to avoid that sort of contact too!)